etiennestuder/gradle-plugindev-plugin/README.md

 The gradle-plugindev plugin takes care of creating the artifacts of a Gradle plugin and of uploading these to Bintray.
 The following high-level goals are driving the functionality of the gradle-plugindev plugin:

- * All boiler-plate configuration to bundle and upload the Gradle plugin artifacts must be avoided
+ * All boiler-plate configuration to bundle and upload the Gradle plugin artifacts should be avoided
- * Compliance of the Gradle plugin artifacts with the Gradle Plugin Portal, JCenter, and MavenCentral requirements must be ensured
+ * Compliance of the Gradle plugin artifacts with the Gradle Plugin Portal, JCenter, and MavenCentral must be ensured
- * All bundling and uploading configuration must happen in one place and without any redundancy
+ * All bundle and upload configuration must happen without redundancy
+ * Customization of the provided functionality should be possible
  * High consistency between the representation of different plugins should be achieved
- * Customization of the provided functionality should be possible

 # Functionality

 The following functionality is provided by the gradle-plugindev plugin: